Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bad cholesterol and good cholesterol

-In the body, cholesterol comes from two sources: from the body's production and from food.
-Cholesterol in the body is produced in the liver 80%.
-In food, cholesterol is abundant in meat, milk, egg yolks, and animal organs.
+In the body, cholesterol comes from two sources: produced by the body itself and from food.
+80% of cholesterol in the body is produced in the liver.
+In food, cholesterol is abundant in meat, dairy products, egg yolks, and animal organs.

-Thus, cholesterol at a certain level is necessary, the body cannot lack, only when it increases too high will it cause disease.
-This case is called hypercholesterolemia, in the community still commonly called "hyperlipidemia".
-This phenomenon causes atherosclerosis, narrows blood vessels and is the main cause of cardiovascular disease.
+Therefore, cholesterol at a certain level is necessary; the body cannot do without it.
+Only when it increases excessively high does it cause disease.
+This is called hypercholesterolemia, commonly referred to as "high blood lipids" in the community.
+This phenomenon causes atherosclerosis, narrowing of blood vessels and is the main cause of cardiovascular disease.

 Ăn gì để loại trừ mỡ máu xấu? - Ảnh 1.

-Diet plays an important role in the treatment of hypocholesterolemia.
+Diet plays an important role in the treatment of high cholesterol.

 PHOTO: LIEN CHAU

-Cholesterol does not dissolve in blood.
-Therefore, when cholesterol circulates in the blood, it must be surrounded by a protein coat called a lipoprotein.
-There are two important types of lipoproteins: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Cholesterol is insoluble in blood.
+Therefore, as cholesterol circulates in the blood, it must be surrounded by a protein coat called lipoprotein.
+There are two important types of lipoprotein: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 LDL cholesterol carries most of the body's cholesterol.
-When there is too much LDL in the blood, fatty deposits build up in the artery walls, leading to atherosclerosis, which is why LDL is called "bad" cholesterol.
+When there is a lot of LDL in the blood, fat deposits form in the artery walls, causing atherosclerosis; therefore, LDL is called "bad" cholesterol.

-In contrast, HDL takes cholesterol out of the blood and prevents it from entering the artery walls, which is why HDL is called "good" cholesterol.
+Conversely, HDL removes cholesterol from the blood and prevents it from adhering to the artery walls, which is why HDL is called "good" cholesterol.

 Ăn gì để loại trừ mỡ máu xấu? - Ảnh 2.